5 Wildlife Volunteer Programs for Teens

 Duration: 2 weeks

-The enchanting Galapagos Islands, located off the coast of Ecuador, are an animal lover’s dream.
+The enchanting Galapagos Islands, located off the coast of Ecuador, are an animal lover's dream.
 With untouched natural beauty protected by Galapagos National Park, visitors can get up close to exotic animals ranging from sea lions and blue-footed booby birds to giant tortoises.
-With Global Leadership Adventures’ (GLA) program in the Galapagos, teens spend the first ten days performing community service on San Cristobal and Isabela islands and the remaining time exploring and learning about the biology and geology of the archipelago.
+With Global Leadership Adventures' (GLA) program in the Galapagos, teens spend the first ten days performing community service on San Cristobal and Isabela islands and the remaining time exploring and learning about the biology and geology of the archipelago.
 The indigenous wildlife is in danger of losing their habitat due to invasive plant species and litter.
-Volunteers help restore the natural habitat of the animals so that they can reproduce and grow.
-This program gives you an experience of a lifetime where you can swim with sea lions, spot red-throated frigate birds and Galapagos penguins, and admire marine and land iguanas in one of the last untouched places on earth.
-Basic, clean accommodations are provided in all locations along with transportation between the islands.
+Volunteers help restore the animals' natural habitat so they can reproduce and grow.
+This program gives you an experience of a lifetime where you can swim with sea lions, spot red-throated frigate birds, and Galapagos penguins, and admire marine and land iguanas in one of the last untouched places on earth.
+Essential, clean accommodations and transportation between the islands are provided in all locations.

 Duration: 2 weeks